Last Updated on

 Trumpo is ideally played by two or more people.
 Kids would often throw their tops on a flat surface and let them spin and outperform each other.
 The player with the last trumpo standing becomes the winner.

-Popularly known to Filipino kids as “teks,” these cards are similar to NBA collectible cards, except the former were commonly played in a betting game wherein the winning player takes home the cards.
+Popularly known to Filipino kids as “teks,” these cards are similar to NBA collectible cards, except the former was commonly played in a betting game wherein the winning player takes home the cards.

 Printed on cardboard, the “teks” usually depicted TV shows or movies that were popular at the time they were released (for ’90s kids, think Mari Mar, Sailor Moon, Ghost Fighter, Dragon Ball Z, BT X, and Zenki among others.)

 Back in the day, you could trade these cards with your childhood barkada, or you could join a game where the players would flip the cards in the air and bet which side will come up.
 Before or after the game, players would usually count their respective cards while uttering “I-sa!
 Dala-wa!, Tat-lo!
 A-pat!
 Li-ma!” and so forth.

 Unknown to most younger generations, however, the Pinoy teks already existed as early as the 1930s.
 But instead of characters from animated TV shows, this early edition of trading cards featured popular pre-war Filipino movie stars like Fernando Poe Sr., Rogelio dela Rosa, Tia Duran, Mary Walter, Rosa del Rosario, and Leopoldo Salcedo.
 The Filipino teks then slowly evolved, with its size getting smaller and smaller as time went by.

 Pogs is the circular version of “teks.”
 School-age children from the late ’80s and early ’90s grew their pogs collection also by playing with their peers.
 The game requires getting the same number of pogs from each player and forming a stack.
 After a few throwing and slamming, each winning player will get their share of the pogs that land face up.